gradle/gradle/design-docs/dependency-management.md

 - Re-implement `ConfigurationFileCollection` on top of `ArtifactResolutionResult`.

+## Story: Access the ivy and maven metadata artifacts via the Artifact Query API

+### User visible changes

+Access the ivy.xml files for a ivy components with the specified id:

+    def result = dependencies.createArtifactResolutionQuery()
+        .forComponents(ivyModuleComponentId1, ivyModuleComponentId2)
+        .withArtifacts(IvyModule, IvyDescriptorArtifact)
+        .execute()

+    Set<File> ivyFiles = result.artifactFiles()

+Get the pom files for all maven modules in a configuration:

+    def artifactResult = dependencies.createArtifactResolutionQuery()
+        .forComponents(configurations.compile)
+        .withArtifacts(MavenModule, MavenPomArtifact)
+        .execute()
+    Set<File> pomFiles = artifactResult.getArtifactFiles()

+### Test cases

+- Invalid component type and artifact type
+    - Cannot call `withArtifacts` multiple times for query
+    - Cannot mix `JvmLibrary` with metadata artifact types
+    - Cannot mix `IvyModule` and `MavenModule` component types with jvm library artifact types
+- Unsupported artifact types:
+    - When requesting `IvyModule` artifacts, the result for a maven component is `UnresolvedComponentResult` with a useful failure.
+    - When requesting `MavenModule` artifacts, the result for an ivy component is `UnresolvedComponentResult` with a useful failure.
+    - When requesting `IvyModule` or `MavenModule` artifacts, the result for a project component is `UnresolvedComponentResult` with a useful failure.
+- Optional artifacts:
+    - Request an ivy descriptor for an ivy module with no descriptor, and get empty set of artifacts.
+    - Request a pom for a maven module with no pom, and get empty set of artifacts.
+- Metadata artifacts are cached
+    - Updates `IvyDescriptorArtifact` for changing module
+    - Updates `MavenPomArtifact` for maven snapshot
+    - Updates both with `--refresh-dependencies`

+### Open issues

+- Typed domain model for IvyModule and MavenModule

 ## Story: Reliable mechanism for checking for success with new resolution result APIs

 - Perhaps add rethrowFailure() to `ArtifactResolutionResult` and `ResolutionResult`